FundingCircle/fluent-plugin-gelf/README.md

 The TCP port of your Graylog cluster.
 Default value: `12201`.

+## Releases

+The CircleCI build for this project manages gem releases to RubyGems.
+To release a new version of this gem, create a tag for the version and push it.
+It will then be built and deployed automatically.

 ## Copyright and License

 Copyright © 2017 Funding Circle Ltd.